EdoardoLaGreca/EdoardoLaGreca/README.md

 Even though **I love open source software**, I hate GNU (but less than big tech companies) because [GNU is bloat](http://9front.org/img/longcat.png) and I find that its license (the GNU GPL license) is kind of hypocritical.
 You may ask why, well... first: you need a lawyer to understand it and second: how can you talk about freedom if you have no freedom of choosing a different license for a software derived from a GPL-licensed one?

-Beside computer science, I also like to play piano and listen to various music genres which are electronic and lofi mainly.
-My favorite artist(s) are Twenty One Pilots, which are an exception to the rule since they don't (mainly) produce electronic or lofi music.
+Beside computer science, I also like to play piano and listen to various music genres which are mainly electronic and lofi.
+My favorite artist(s) are Twenty One Pilots, which are an exception to the rule since they don't produce electronic or lofi music.